Battle of Wanat

-The battle became the focus of debate in the United States, generating "... a great deal of interest and scrutiny among military professionals and from outside observers ..." mainly due to the relatively "... significant number of coalition casualties ..."
+The battle became the focus of debate in the US, generating "... a great deal of interest and scrutiny among military professionals and outside observers ..." mainly due to the relatively "... significant number of coalition casualties ..."
 Several investigations were launched into events leading up to the battle.
 The initial investigation was completed in August 2008.
-In July 2009, Senator James Webb requested that the U.S. Army formally investigate the battle and previous investigation.
-Lieutenant General Richard F. Natonski conducted another investigation in late 2009 which led to orders of reprimand for the chain of command.
-In June 2010, the U.S. Army revoked the reprimands.
+In July 2009, Senator James Webb requested that the US Army formally investigate the battle and previous investigation.
+Lieutenant general Richard F. Natonski conducted another investigation in late 2009 which led to orders of reprimand for the chain of command.
+In June 2010, the US Army revoked the reprimands.
 They stated that no negligence was involved and said of the soldiers that "... by their valor and their skill, they successfully defended their positions and defeated a determined, skillful, and adaptable enemy."

 Background

 In 2008, NATO forces in southeastern Afghanistan deployed sub-company-sized patrols to the Pakistan border to disrupt supplies flowing to the Taliban from the Federally Administered Tribal Areas of Pakistan.
 They established small patrol bases, which came under regular attack by Taliban forces.